alsoto25/Accessibility/README.md

 Here I've identified some of the most common ones I've seen or made myself when working with accessibility.
 I know there's A LOT more so I might keep updating this repo and even re-structure the directory to keep it organized., but I'll be releasing them in batches as these go in hand-in-hand with a presentation.
 That being said, all the needed information and explanation is here.

-Every case has it's own `readme.md` explaining what the common mistake is, why it''s bad and how to fix it, along with the sample code.
+Every case has it's own `readme.md` explaining what the common mistake is, why it's bad and how to fix it, along with the sample code.
 There's also a sample website template which is what I use to base every example.

 ## Mistakes